billycsete/seizure/README.md

-static
+Static
 ======

 A canvas grid of constantly changing colors.
 Trippy.